These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Intraductal see DCIS

-Invasive cancer Has the potential to spread to other parts of the body.
+Invasive cancer Cancer that has the potential to spread to other parts of the body.

 Kadcyla Also called trastuzumab emtansine.
 A targeted therapy used to treat HER2 positive breast cancer.